 Susan Franzen has worked with the evaluation core for the Prevention Research Center of Michigan since 2003.
 Her efforts have focused on conducting community-based evaluations for university projects, coalitions, and foundations.
 She is presently engaged in the evaluations of the HOPE project, YES, and MI-YVPC.
 Ms. Franzen holds a Master of Science in Health Education from the University of Michigan-Flint.

-Alison Grodzinski is the Director of Communications for the Prevention Research Center of Michigan.
+Alison Grodzinski is the Managing Director for the Prevention Research Center of Michigan.
 She has worked with the PRC since 2007 and has participated as an active member of the research team for several projects including Partners In Research, Speak to Your Health!
 Community Survey, the Virtual Networks Study, and Michigan YVPC and HOPE.
 Prior to joining the PRC, Ms. Grodzinski was a health sciences librarian, working in academic research centers to support faculty and student research through training, collections management and dissemination.
 Ms. Grodzinski holds a Masters in Library and Information Studies and a Graduate Certificate in Public Health.

 Pete Hutchison is the Program Director for the Youth Empowerment Solutions (YES).
 Mr. Hutchison was a part of designing and implementing the original YES program and has been involved in the Michigan Youth Violence Prevention Center (MI-YVPC), since its inception.
 He has been involved in numerous community based initiatives in Genesee County since retiring from Genesee County Probate Court.
 He has also been involved in youth violence prevention in Flint since 1973.